GUIDING PRINCIPLES OF SYNCHRONICITY

 Synchronicity is how the universe works best when we let it.

-Outside of unconditional love, the principle of synchronicity is the most important as all others just complement it.
+The principle of synchronicity is the most important as all others just complement it.
 This Principle is about fulfilling your heart’s desire.
 When you are in this mode and are doing what you’ve come here to do and when you do this in every given moment with integrity then synchronicity just flows and keeps on flowing.

 Everything is synchronicity but there is positive synchronicity and negative synchronicity.
 When we talk of synchronicity we are really referring to positive synchronicity.